Our tongue is a muscular organ of the mouth that has more important uses than people realize.

 The best time to check out your tongue is right away in the morning when you first wake up.
 This way, the results will not be altered by eating, drinking, brushing or talking.

 Ideally, what a healthy tongue looks like is a light pink color with only a very light white coating present.
 A bright red tongue could be an indication of vitamin B12 deficiency, heart disorders or blood diseases.
 Other deficiencies that may be noted with bright red tongue include folic acid and iron.
+Learn more about tongue diseases here from Wikipedia.

 A blue tongue may indicate a condition where not enough oxygen supplies the tissues called cyanosis.
 This may indicate issues with blood vessels, kidney disease or respiratory insufficiency.
 If this condition is present, it is advised to seek medical attention immediately.